Scalingo/documentation/_posts/deployment/2015-11-02-unknown-technology.md

 If the project you want to deploy is not at the root of your GIT repository, you need to define the `PROJECT_DIR` environment variable ([see documentation]({% post_url /deployment/2015-06-02-project-dir %})).

 ### Technology detection

+To do so, we are iterating over technologies alphabetically.
+If your project contains multiple technologies you will need to specify it by setting an environment variable whose value is the custom multi-buildpack's URL.

+More information on [buildpacks](http://doc.scalingo.com/buildpacks/) or [multi-buildpacks](http://doc.scalingo.com/buildpacks/multi)

 See how we detect your technology: